 Tips for Photographing Almond Orchards in California

 - Shoot at sunrise or sunset.
-Soft sun rays create almost dreamy environment of already astounding scene.
-On top of that, in the morning, the sun is low enough to avoid long shadows that you will see a lot when shooting the blooming almond orchards in the afternoon.
+Soft sun rays create an almost dreamy environment of the already astounding scene.
+On top of that, in the morning, the sun is low enough to avoid long shadows that you will see a lot while shooting the blooming almond orchards in the afternoon.

 - Search for places where rows of trees are close to each other.
 This tightness fills the frame, adding details and instantly improving the image.

 - Aim for areas with grass under the trees.
-Similarly, the grass under the almond trees adds colors and fills the frame.
-Barren land between the almond trees diverts the attention, diminishing the overall effect.
+Similarly, the grass under the almond trees adds some colors and fills the frame.
+The barren land between the almond trees diverts the attention, diminishing the overall effect.

 The almond orchards grow mostly in Northern California, between Dixon and Woodland, just outside Sacramento.
 In central parts of the state, they cluster near Fresno.
 You can drive around and find the blooming orchards on your own.
 For those who need some specific directions, I’ve compiled the list of the best places, including farms, where you can find the most enchanting almond orchards in California.

-Originally, the town was named “Dicksvile” after Thomas Dickson who donated 10-acre parcel of his land on building the railroad depot.
+Originally, the town was named “Dicksvile” after Thomas Dickson who donated a 10-acre parcel of his land for building the railroad depot.
 When the first rail shipment arrived, though, it was mistakenly addressed to “Dixon”.
 The name stuck and has been used ever since.

 While the gold in California eventually dried up, agriculture has always been one the main sources of income.
 Dixon isn’t an exception.
 Having some of the most fertile soils in the area, it allows the farmers to grow everything from nuts to fruits and vegetables.
 The blooming almond orchards are also a familiar sight in this region of California.
 Here are a few farms where you can find the blossoming trees near Dixon.